AtharvM66/Laptop_Sales_Dashboard/README.md

 # Laptop_Sales_PowerBI
-- Dashboard displaying laptop sales
+- Developed an interactive dashboard to display laptop sales data.
-- The sales are filtered using different slicers like year, month, location
+- Implemented slicers for filtering by year, month, and location.
-- Good design on dashboard
+- Designed a clean, user-friendly interface for effective data visualization.
-- Dataset is provided
+- Provided dataset for analysis and demonstration.